-TOMBS OF THE KINGS OF GOLGONDA,
+TOMBS OF THE KINGS OF GOLCONDA,

-Colconda is a fortified town, 3 miles west of Hyderabad; colebrated as a depot for diamonds.
-A large amount of treasure is last here by the Nizam of the Deccan, Europeans and native strangers, are not usually allowed to enter the gates.
+Colconda is a fortified town, 3 miles west of Hyderabad; colcbrated as a depot for diamonds.
+A large amount of treasure is kept here by the Nizam of the Deccan; Europeans and native strangers, are not usually allowed to enter the gates.